Downtown Seattle: Economy

 Downtown Seattle is the largest employment center in the Puget Sound region, with an estimated employee population of 243,995 in 2013, accounting for half of the city's jobs and 21 percent of King County jobs.
-Several Fortune 500 companies headquartered in Downtown Seattle include Amazon, Nordstrom, and Expeditors International.
+There are several Fortune 500 companies headquartered in Downtown Seattle, including Amazon, Nordstrom, and Expeditors International.
+South Korean online retailer Coupang moved their headquarters from Seoul to Downtown Seattle in 2022.

+Downtown Seattle is a major tourism destination.
+In 2024, the area welcomed nearly 10 million unique domestic visitors, representing a 3 percent increase over 2023.
+Downtown hotels sold more than 4 million room nights in 2024, the highest level since 2019.

 Government and infrastructure

 The United States Postal Service operates the Seattle Main Post Office (also known as the Midtown Post Office) at 301 Union Street at Third Avenue.
 Seattle City Hall is located at 600 4th Ave, adjacent to the King County Courthouse.
 Downtown is serviced by the Downtown Seattle Transit Tunnel, which carries Link light rail trains between Westlake and Chinatown–International District.
 The terminus for the Seattle Center Monorail is located at Westlake Center.
 A large number of bus lines also run through; those operated by Metro were previously free of charge while in the now-defunct Ride Free Area.
 Other buses from the suburbs operated by Sound Transit Express and Community Transit also terminate in downtown.